Unleash/unleash/website/docs/user_guide/projects.md

 ![The Unleash Admin UI navigation menu with the "Feature toggles" option highlighted by a red arrow.](/img/projects_menu.png)

 The list of features toggles can be filtered on the project of your choice.
 By default, all feature toggles are listed in the view.
+You can use the search to filter to a specific project or even for multiple projects in the same time if you need.

 ![The feature toggle list with toggles scoped to the "fintech" project.
 The filter is activated by using a form control.](/img/project_select.png)

-From the drop-down, chose the project to filter on.
+In the search you can type "project:specific-name" to filter that project only.

 ![The feature toggle list with an overlay listing all the projects available.
 You can select a project and the list will update with the toggles belonging to that project.](/img/projects_select_dropdown.png)